 The Five Steps…

 - Become more involved in your own education

 - Don’t let your environment determine your future

 - You must create a plan for yourself

-This workbook is geared towards youth ages 12-17 and their parents who read through real life stories and questions contained in the 5 Steps Workbook together (with a facilitator).
+This course is geared towards youth ages 11-17 who read through and role play real life stories and questions contained in the 5 Steps Workbook together (with a facilitator).
 The workbook uses real life stories to help youth and their parents conceptualize the “school to prison pipeline” and helps to open critical conversations that must be had in order to move youth from school to career rather than prison.
 The workbook is a story of one family’s journey through the 5 Steps as they try to avoid the traps which await them in an invisible pipeline, accompanied by thought provoking questions and activities at every turn.
 The characters are 15 year old Jaleesa, 16 year old Robert, their Mom Latonia and their Dad Robert Sr. All scenes in the workbook are based on real events.

-Use of the 1st Edition of this workbook is recommended more for churches since it discusses the Bible in Step 4.
-The 2nd Edition of the workbook is recommended for use in schools, which replaces discussions of the Bible in Step 4 with discussions on the benefits of meditation in schools as a positive behavior intervention.
-The 2nd Edition was developed per request of schools who saw great benefits in the use of the workbook, but were concerned about seperation of church and state laws.
+Use of the 1st Edition of this workbook is recommended for churches since it references the Bible in Step 4.
+The 2nd Edition of the workbook is recommended for use in schools, which replaces references of the Bible in Step 4 with discussions on the benefits of meditation.
+The 2nd Edition was developed per request of schools who saw great benefits in the use of the workbook, but were concerned about separation of church and state laws.